 I didn’t want to go the closer it got to leaving.
-It’s like driving into a storm cloud on a flat plane.
+It’s like driving into a storm cloud on a flat plain.

 This was my first trip back to the states since 45 got elected.

-I went to check on my parents.
+I went to check on my folks.
 Hurricane Irma hit a few weeks ago.
-Down the street from our house, the water supposedly went up to the mailboxes.
+Down the street from our house, the water went up to the mailboxes.
 Some houses got raw sewage.
-Bears, raccoons, and possums are creeping into the surrounding subdivisions, looking for food.
+Bears, raccoons, and possums are getting bolder, bringing their families, rummaging through garbage.

 I miss lizards.

 Piles of chopped trees lined the neighborhood streets.
-Broken tree trunks looked like rusted daggers sticking out of the earth.
+Broken trunks looked like shanks sticking out of the ground.

 “Hell naw, you know how many sacrifices we made to stay in this house.
 Them retirement homes ain’t what you think they are,” Pops said.

-He had me rolling my eyes up at the oak trees dangling moss.
-They looked like the Ghost of Christmas past.
+Rolling my eyes up at the oak trees dangling moss, they looked like chains from the Ghost of Christmas past.

 “You can die from a lot of things.
-You can die from frustration.”
+You can die from frustration,” Pops said.

 I was down there for ten days, always jet lagged.
 A week and three days is a second when you’re living in multiple times zones.
 I got there at night when my wife and daughter were eating breakfast.

 Found some photos at the crib.
 I just grabbed these cause it’s my relatives looking fly.
 I don’t know a lot of their names.
 Most of these pictures were taken before I was born.